 We have entered into a partnership with Wise (previously known as TransferWise) to bring you the best alternative option for a bank account: a Wise business account.

 Although a Wise account is not a traditional bank account, it can function exactly like one.
 You can send money, in a borderless way, to more than 80 countries in the world.
 The account also allows you to hold and transact in 50 different currencies.

 You can open a multi-currency business account with Wise right at your own home.
 The whole process of application is completely online.

 Here how it works:

-After your company is registered in the UK, we will send you a link to register your Wise business account, without charging any fee.
-We will further give you detailed instructions on how to do it.
-Registering through our given link will inform Wise that you are a customer from BBCIncorp.
+After your company is registered in the UK, we’ll send you a link to register your Wise business account, without charging any fee.
+We’ll further give you detailed instructions on how to do it.
+Registering through our given link will inform Wise that you’re a customer from BBCIncorp.
 Your application will be processed faster and we can support you in time if any problem emerges.

 PAYONEER: Another Option for a Business Account

 Payoneer is a US-based business that provides financial and payment services.
 BBCIncorp has also entered a partnership with Payoneer to bring you another option for a business account.

 A Payoneer business account allows your UK company to receive money in multiple currencies from its worldwide customers.
 You can withdraw the amount to your local bank account or make payments to 200+ countries.
 The application process is also completely online.